 No matter the device, or the operating system

 Historically, the preferred operating system for hackers has been Windows.
-As a matter of fact, it has been widely used, and it’s still the most used OS all over the world, constituting a very large base of potential victims to look for.
+As a matter of fact, it has been widely used.
+Windows is still the most used OS all over the world, constituting a very large base of potential victims to look for.

-In spite of that, Windows is less popular in richer countries, where a share of the market is manned by Apple.
+In spite of that, Windows is less popular in richer countries, where Apple man a big share of the market.
 That’s why since 2017 Mac spyware arose, starting to infect many devices.
-These viruses are mainly password stealers but could also come in the form of other malware, such as info stealer or keylogger (read below).
+These viruses are mainly password stealers but could also come in the form of other malware.
+Popular ones are info stealer or keylogger (read below).
 They could also disguise themselves by pretending to be a parental control software or a system monitor app.

 Your OS may not guarantee the security of your connection, let alone your device type.
-With mobile being in the pockets of everyone, spy apps designed to affect them are no less widespread, with major cases of mobile spying reported over the years.
+Mobile are now in the pockets of everyone.
+Spy apps for mobile are no less widespread and over the years have been reported several cases of mobile spying.

 They started rising in number in parallel with the development of mobiles themselves, evolving also in their technology.
 Mobile spyware affects Android and Apple smartphones with no distinction.
-They are also particularly devious, as they run in the background but background applications are not so evident on mobiles as they are on a computer.
+They are also particularly devious, as they run in the background.
+Unfortunately, background applications are not so evident on mobiles as they are on a computer.

-They lay in the background undetected and steal sensitive information, including recording phone calls and reading SMS and keeping track of the user’s activities.
+They lay in the background undetected and steal sensitive information.
+Typically, they record phone calls, read SMS and keep track of the user’s activities.

-Even worse, once your mobile is infected with malware, the software may leverage additional data such as your GPS location, the image from your camera, or the audio that your microphone records.
-To deceive you, even more, they also use apps recompiled with harmful code and malicious apps posing as legitimate ones, as well as fake download links.
+Even worse, once a malware infect your mobile, the software may leverage additional data.
+These include your GPS location, the image from your camera, or the audio that your microphone records.
+To deceive you, they use apps recompiled with harmful code and malicious apps posing as legitimate, as well as fake download links.

 The way spyware breaches into your smartphone are usually through open wifi connections, flaws in the operating systems, and malicious apps.